Investigations

 Test

-Excisional biopsy is recommended if core needle biopsy cannot be performed, results are indeterminate, or benign and discordant with imaging.[51]
-Excisional biopsy is also recommended for nonclassic lobular carcinoma in situ (LCIS; pleomorphic or florid), and for select patients with classic LCIS (if core needle biopsy results discordant with imaging or based on level of suspicion).[51]
+Excisional biopsy is recommended: if core needle biopsy cannot be performed; when core needle biopsy results are indeterminate, or benign and discordant with imaging; if there is atypical ductal hyperplasia (ADH); for non-classic lobular carcinoma in situ (LCIS; pleomorphic or florid); for select patients (e.g., with classic LCIS, atypical lobular hyperplasia, flat epithelial atypia, papillomas without atypia, fibroepithelial lesions favouring fibroadenoma), depending on level of suspicion.[53]

 Excisional biopsy provides a complete diagnosis and the opportunity for treatment.
-However, it is associated with poorer cosmesis than needle biopsies, is more costly, and requires surgery.
+However, it requires surgery and is associated with poorer cosmesis than needle biopsy.

 Result